-The clothing and tribal markings worn by the Maban clearly set them apart from neighboring groups.
-Neither the men nor the women wear much clothing, but the men wear bracelets of ivory or wood on their wrists or upper arms.
-Six of the lower teeth are removed from the Maban while they are very young, unless they are in the royal family.
-Both the men and women have three to five rows of dots or scars on their foreheads, indicating their unmistakable tribal identity.
+The clothing and tribal markings worn by the Maaban clearly set them apart from neighboring groups.
+Neither the men nor the women wear much clothing, but they wear beads.
+Six of the lower teeth are removed from the Maaban while they are very young, unless they are in the royal family.
+They have tribal marks on their cheeks, arms and other parts of the body.

 What are their beliefs?

-While many African tribes believe that the birth of twins is a curse, the Maban consider it to be a blessing.
+While many African tribes believe that the birth of twins is a curse, the Maaban consider it to be a blessing.
 In fact, twins are considered to be "children of god."

 What are their needs?

-Few Christian resources are available in the Maban language.
+Few Christian resources are available in the Maaban language.
 Added laborers and materials are greatly needed.

 Prayer PointsView Maaban in all countries.

-* Ask God to grant wisdom and favor to missions agencies focusing on the Maban.
+* Ask God to grant wisdom and favor to missions agencies focusing on the Maaban.

 * Pray that the Lord will raise up long term workers to join the few who have already responded.

-* Ask God to begin using the Maban Christians to reach out and share the Gospel with their own people.
+* Ask God to begin using the Maaban Christians to reach out and share the Gospel with their own people.

 * Ask God to raise up prayer teams that will begin breaking up the soil through intercession.

-* Ask the Lord to raise up strong local churches among the Maban.
+* Ask the Lord to raise up strong local churches among the Maaban.